University of Texas, Austin

 Vivek Kumar is a sophomore at Vanderbilt University majoring in Neuroscience and Economics.
 The Brain Exercise Initiative piqued his interest by offering practical cognitive therapies to Alzheimer's patients that also develop intergenerational relationships.
 His passion for interdisciplinary medicine has led him to participate in neurotrauma research as well as work towards developing solutions for deteriorating healthcare infrastructures in developing countries.

 University of Tennessee, Knoxville

-Selena Xue is a sophomore at the University of Tennessee, Knoxville majoring in Neuroscience with a minor in Computer Science where she is currently working in a plant lab studying nucleus movement in relation to the root hair tip in Arabidopsis thaliana plant cells.
-She is also involved in her community where she volunteers for the Contact Care Line, which works with the National Suicide Prevention Lifeline.
-She recently started interning at the Neuroscience Clinic where she developed an interest in helping patients with Alzheimer’s disease.
+Selena Xue is a senior at the University of Tennessee, Knoxville majoring in Neuroscience with a minor in Computer Science.
+Selena co-founded a nonprofit chapter called Hack4Impact UTK that develops software for social good and has worked in a plant research lab studying nucleus movement.
+She has been interning at Genesis Neuroscience Clinic where she developed an interest in helping patients with Alzheimer’s disease.